 Constance Spry in America

 Constance Spry’s American clients in London had in frequently praised the flower decorator’s skills to their visiting friends.
-High society events such as Nancy Beaton and Sir Hugh Smiley’s wedding in January 1933 and the marriage of Wallace Simpson to the Duke of Windsor in June 1937 had helped spread Spry’s fame to the US.
+High society events such as Nancy Beaton and Sir Hugh Smiley’s wedding in January 1933 and the marriage of Wallis Simpson to the Duke of Windsor in June 1937 had helped spread Spry’s fame to the US.